decyphertek-io/decyphertek/docs/products/aws/kali.md

 ```
 sudo apt install kali-linux-everything
 ```
-* Note: Avoid installing any of the desktop meta packages as it modifies grub and breaks the system.
-You already have xfc4 desktop.
 * Note: If your desktop locks when logged into nvnc, you will need to create a kali password:
 ```
 sudo passwd kali